T92 Howitzer Motor Carriage: History

 The chassis needed to be lengthened with addition of an extra road wheel, to give seven each side.
 The drive sprocket was also moved to the front.

-A limited production run ("limited procurement") of four pilot vehicles was ordered in March 1945, and the first was finished in July of that year, only five would be built in total.
-Two T93 were completed by September.
+A limited procurement of four pilot vehicles was ordered in March 1945, and the first was finished in July of that year; only five would be built in total.
+Two T93s were completed by September.
 All contracts were terminated with the end of the hostilities.